rpeterclark/grunt-iisexpress/README.md

 ```

 #### Killing IIS Express
-The IIS Express process will not automatically terminate when Grunt exits.
-This may be your desired behavior.
-If, however, you *do* want the IIS Express process to terminate, you will have to specify the name of an event to trigger the process kill.
+By default IIS Express process will be killed when Grunt exits (if not disabled by `killOnExit` option set to `false`).
+You can also specify the name of an event to trigger IIS Express process kill when you need it.

 You may be able to listen to an event emitted by another Grunt plugin that you are using.
 For example, to kill IIS Express after running [grunt-contrib-qunit](https://github.com/gruntjs/grunt-contrib-qunit/) tests: